jadzeidan/user-guides/bitbox02/Advanced-features/passphrase.md

 {:toc}
 ---
 ## How it works
-When you set up a BitBox02, it  generates a long random number which is converted into a mnemonic seed, which is  stored on the device and on the microSD card backup.
+Simplified: When you set up a BitBox02, it  generates a "long random number" which is converted into a mnemonic seed, which is  stored on the device and on the microSD card backup.

 Subsequently, whenever the BitBox02 is used, it derives a cryptocurrency wallet via a (very simplified) formula:
 **mnemonic seed + passphrase**